wess/Survey/README.md

-# Survey 2.0
+# Survey 3.0
+The 3rd major release of this little form library for iOS.
 Survey is a library to simplify the process of creating and validating forms.
 This library is loosely based on CoreData and Django forms.

-## Coming.
-A more full featured README with some amazing examples and super uses of Survey.
-But for now you can venture over to [Survey page](http://wess.github.io/Survey/) where you view the docs for Survey.

 ## If you need me